 On October 8, 2013, the City Council adopted the Peery Park District (PPD) Ordinance to allow for the processing of existing development applications and submittal of new applications during the preparation of the Specific Plan.
 The PPD Ordinance sets forth the review procedures for development applications and for increased public noticing based on building stories.
 The proposed project would have been processed in the same manner (Planning Commission recommendation and City Council action) under the prior regulations.
-The notice of public hearings complies with the PPD Ordinance for 1,000-foot public noticing (minimum requirement for a 4-story building).
+The notice of public hearings complies with the PPD Ordinance for 1,000-foot public noticing (minimum requirement for a four-story building).

-There have been several projects with FARs greater than 35% approved within the Peery Park area in the last 2 years.
+There have been several projects with FARs greater than 35% approved within the Peery Park area in the last two years.
 A map showing these recently-approved projects is included in Attachment 10.

-- February 2012: the former post office site at 580 N. Mary Avenue was approved for a new Class A office/R&D building at 55% FAR; the building has been constructed and is currently leased by LinkedIn. - April 2012: a staff level design review approval was given for a 45% FAR building using the Green Building incentive for 307 N. Pastoria Avenue.
-The site is now occupied by Mercedes. - June 2012: the City Council rezoned a 14.2-acre campus on the northwest corner of Mathilda Avenue and Maude Avenue from 70% FAR to 100% FAR, and approved buildings totaling 99.4% FAR; the application was amended by the Planning Commission in November 2012 when an additional property was added to the campus and the total project was for 96% FAR (643,947 s.f.).
-The new buildings are currently under construction and advertised as the future home for LinkedIn. - October 2012: further south at 600 W. California Avenue, an additional building of 106,617 s.f. was approved for the office campus, totaling 47.8% FAR. - November 2013: a 53% FAR project (213,216 s.f.) with two buildings of three and four-stories was approved by the City Council.
-The site, owned by Christensen Holdings is across the street from the subject application on Pastoria (and extends through to Mathilda Avenue).
+- February 2012: the former post office site at 580 N. Mary Ave. was approved for a new Class A office/R&D building at 55% FAR; the building has been constructed and is currently leased by LinkedIn. - April 2012: a staff level design review approval was given for a 45% FAR building using the Green Building incentive for 307 N. Pastoria Ave.
+The site is now occupied by Mercedes. - June 2012: the City Council rezoned a 14.2-acre campus on the northwest corner of Mathilda Ave. and Maude Ave. from 70% FAR to 100% FAR, and approved buildings totaling 99.4% FAR; the application was amended by the Planning Commission in November 2012 when an additional property was added to the campus and the total project was for 96% FAR (643,947 s.f.).
+The new buildings are currently under construction and advertised as the future home for LinkedIn. - October 2012: further south at 600 W. California Ave., an additional building of 106,617 s.f. was approved for the office campus, totaling 47.8% FAR. - November 2013: a 53% FAR project (213,216 s.f.) with two buildings of three and four-stories was approved by the City Council.
+The site, owned by Christensen Holdings, is across the street from the subject application on Pastoria (and extends through to Mathilda Ave.). - March 2014: the City Council rezoned an 8.3-acre site at 645 Almanor Drive to allow 100% FAR for the construction of a six-story R&D building (172,675 s.f.) and five-story parking structure for St. Jude Medical.